-Shock movies are added to Netflix and all the other streamers on a constant basis.
+Shock movies belonging to the horror genre are added to Netflix and all the other streamers on a constant basis.
 It may be junk, it may be diamonds, but the healthy flow is there.

-Interface shortcomings may take from the brilliant idea of VoD, but not if you have a resource like this site on hand that will give you the bare facts of horrors you think you should watch, but categorized with germaneness and aggregated in ways that it will be of most use to you.
+Interface shortcomings may take from the brilliant idea of VoD.
+Not if you have a resource like this site on hand that will give you the bare facts of horrors you think you should watch.
+Even more, if it’s categorized with germaneness and aggregated in ways that it will be of most use to you.

 Because we want it, to personalize our own connection between our scary fun and our leisure time.

 Click here to go to the horror on video streamers section.

 Horror lifestyle is not just searching for movie lists and watching each one of them in a quest to become a walking encyclopedia.